 If these mysterious appearances keep occurring, be sure to file a police report quickly and put things in motion.
 The more time, the more damage.
 Since life gets busy, make it a habit to check in on your reports and personally scan for these things.
 I know it’s hard to find the time, but imagine trying to find the time to take care of things if your identity does get stolen?
 It’s so worth making this a part of your routine and being aware of what’s coming in and going out.

 What Happens Next?

-It’s obvious that identity theft is a serious matter that should be taken more seriously, which is why I’m passionate about growing awareness.
+It’s obvious that identity theft is a serious matter, which is why I’m passionate about growing awareness.
 I mean, the clean-up can be a nightmare.
-Once the activity has been detected (which again could be a few years) you are guilty and have to prove your innocence with any accounts.
+Once you detect the activity (which may not be for several years) you have to prove your innocence.
 Notify companies of your stolen identity, contact the police, place a fraud alert on your reports or you may want to freeze your credit, sign up for ID protection, and take an abundance of other steps for precaution.
-All in the hopes to retrieve what’s been lost, without guarantee.
+All in the hopes of retrieving what’s lost, without guarantee.

 That’s why I encourage you to become the boss of your own identity!
 It’s much easier to take proactive steps now to ensure your safety than to be playing catch up in the future.
 Plus, I see how hard you’re working to rebuild healthy credit and achieve financial freedom…it would break my heart to see this unfortunate circumstance happen to you.

-There are so many ID protection monitoring services out there that are committed to keeping your identity secured…without breaking the bank.
+There are so many ID protection monitoring services out there committed to keeping your identity secure.
+Without breaking the bank.
 That is why I teamed up with a company that I trust my identity with and you can check it out here.

-I hope this article helped to guide you in becoming more aware of what you’re sharing publicly to protect yourself and your family.
+I hope this article helped to guide you in becoming more aware of what you’re sharing publicly.
+Becoming the Boss of Your Identity helps you to protect yourself and your family.
 I believe any decision made in that pursuit will always be of high priority and high value.